-His composition Mintaka (2015) for organ has been included in the CD Le Nuove Musiche (20th & 21st Century Organ Music), that the organist Luca Scandali has recorded on the organ Dell’Orto & Lanzini (2011) of Pinerolo (TO) which will be released on January 19, 2018 for Brilliant Classics.
+His composition Mintaka (2015) for organ has been included in the CD Le Nuove Musiche (20th & 21st Century Organ Music), that the organist Luca Scandali has recorded on the organ Dell’Orto & Lanzini (2011) of Pinerolo (TO) for Brilliant Classics.

 Since April, 24 2017 Daniele Venturi is part of the Artistic Committee of the Feniarco (Italian Federation of Choral Regional Associations).